mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

 Notice that the value `'x` is assigned to `result` in the default case.
 This is not a "real" value and is treated as "unknown" or "invalid".
 When assigning `'x` like this, the programmer says that they do not care about the result in that case.
-All values must eventually resolve to high or low in a physical implementation, but "don't care" values convey the semantic meaning that in this case, the implementation of the circuit is allowed to do anything.
+All values must eventually resolve to high or low in a physical implementation; `x` is thus an unsynthesisable value as it does not actually exist as a value.
+"Don't care" values convey the semantic meaning that, in this case, the implementation of the circuit is allowed to do anything.
 This liberty has been taken by merging the `+` case with the default case.

 Such values are often referred to as "maybe", "don't care", or "unknown".